NhMarco/TemBotLua/README.md

     Hold Key, needs a valid VirtualKeyCode in integer to work It will press the key down till KeyDown() is called with the same key

+void ActivateCurveMovement()

+    Activates the curve mode on the area detection

+void DeactivateCurveMovement()

+    Deactivates the curve mode on the area detection

 void RandomArea()